MakeItHackin/DEFCON29Badge/README.md

 It was difficult to think of a shape for the outline and I wanted to get them ordered ASAP, so I made the badge in the shape of a credit card to relate to the retail security theme.

 I'm going to make 25 of them.
 Woo hoo!

+Also making 25 SAOs.
+They will have 4 Neopixels, a Power LED, and a controllable LED.

 Hack the Planet